-As per section 5b) of the Modified Arrangement for Coursework Assessment Policy, "A student will be offered an Additional Assessment if they receive a Fail grade for a course with an underlying mark within 5% of a passing grade (normally 45-49%)".
-The intention of an 'Additional Assessment' is for students who demonstrate a borderline performance in their Primary Assessment, allowing them to sit an Additional Assessment in order to determine whether they are deserving of a pass or fail grade, where the Primary Assessment has been insufficient to determine this.
+As per section 5b) of the Modified Arrangement for Coursework Assessment Policy, "A student will be offered an Additional Assessment if they receive a Fail grade for a course with an underlying mark within 5% of a passing grade (normally 45-49%)".%)".
+The intention of an 'Additional Assessment' is to "provide(s) an additional opportunity for a student who has narrowly failed to achieve a passing grade in a course to demonstrate that they have achieved the required skills, knowledge and learning outcomes of that course by completing an additional assessment task".
 The additional assessment generally takes place during the first two weeks of December.